Plan to join your colleagues in beautiful Boston for the 2017 AAR & SBL Annual Meetings.

 Grants & Awards

 Each year the AAR provides tens of thousands of dollars in research and regional development grants to members.
 The AAR also annually bestows the Marty Award for the Public Understanding of Religion, the Excellence in Teaching Award, the Religion in the Arts Award, and book and journalism awards.
-Grant and award winners are honored at the Annual Meeting Awards Ceremony.

 History of Religions Lectures